Frequently asked questions around Azure Active Directory reports

 A: IP addresses are issued in such a way that there is no definitive connection between an IP address and where the computer with that address is physically located.
 Mapping IP addresses is further complicated by factors such as mobile providers and VPNs issuing IP addresses from central pools often very far from where the client device is actually used.
 Currently in Azure AD reports, converting IP address to a physical location is a best effort based on traces, registry data, reverse look ups and other information.

-Q: What does the risk event "Sign-in with additional risk detected" signify?
+Q: What does the risk detection "Sign-in with additional risk detected" signify?

 A: To give you insight into all the risky sign-ins in your environment, "Sign-in with additional risk detected" functions as placeholder for sign-ins for detections that are exclusive to Azure AD Identity Protection subscribers.